-- Must be allowed on Use and Occupancy certificate, or be added through zoning hearing. - If not already approved, may have to make application to zoning and then hold a BLLC public hearing to add to license. - \$500 fee to add to license
+- Must be allowed on Use and Occupancy certificate, or be added through zoning hearing. - If not already approved, may have to make application to zoning, apply to BLLC, then hold a BLLC public hearing to add to license. - \$500 fee to add to license